swistak35/uwr_courses/data_compression/bwt/README.md

 # Data compression program

-These are simple programs wrote for 'Data compression' course on University of Wrocław.
+These are simple programs written for 'Data compression' course on University of Wrocław.

 ## Compilation